wimleers/fileconveyor/code/README.txt

 License
 -------
-This application is released under the GPL.
+This application is dual-licensed under the GPL and the UNLICENSE.

 This application depends on various pieces of 3rd party code:
 - parts of Django (dependencies/django).
 Django is released under the modified BSD license, which is GPL-compatible.